opensensorhub/osh-docs/docs/osh-node/quickstart/build-configuration.md

 The easiest way to modify the configurations in your project will be within an IDE.

-Some later guides may include workflow & project setup in **IntelliJ Idea** but other IDEs can be used as well.
+Some later guides may include workflow & project setup in **IntelliJ IDEA** (free version available) but other IDEs can be used as well.

 Once you have cloned the project, open it in your IDE.